 h.
-Executive Orders 11625, 12432, 12138 - Minority and Women Owned Business Opportunities
+Executive Orders 11625, 12432, 12138 - Minority and Women Owned Business Opportunities a.
+Any subcontract funded under this Agreement shall be submitted to the Director for review and approval prior to its execution.

 These Executive Orders state that program participants shall take affirmative action to encourage participation by businesses owned and operated by minority groups and women.